-This tumultuous story begins with the reported murder of Hughenden resident and eldest Jullsen brother, Denby.
-His body is found by a hunter off a main road propped up in the backseat of an abandoned vehicle.
-From there, the story goes back in time to the wedding of the middle bother, Cully Jullsen.
-The tale unfolds as it follows the Jullsen family through its up and downs including suspected infidelity and murder, jail sentences and drunken antics, family dinners and picnics in the shade.
-During the novel’s course babies are born and some souls are saved while others are arguably lost.
+The tale follows the Jullsen family through its up and downs including suspected infidelity and murder; jail sentences and drunken antics; family dinners and picnics in the shade.
+Babies are born and some souls are saved while others are arguably lost.
 The winding path finally leads back to the death of Denby Jullsen as the reader discovers the answer to the mystery.

-Here’s the first chapter of Denby Jullsen, Hughenden.
-If you read this, you’ll want to read the rest!
+Read the first chapter of Denby Jullsen, Hughenden.

 Lori Knutson’s novel takes an intriguing look into a rural east-central Alberta village during the Depression and the suspicious death that occurs there.
 Knutson spins a web of mystery as we all try to learn just what happened to Denby Jullsen.
 The story is filled with lively characters and even the town plays its part in this sexy and violent novel.

-~Kelly Clemmer, co-author 13 Ways to Kill Your Community and Editor-in-Chief of Star News Inc.
+~Kelly Clemmer, co-author 13 Ways to Kill Your Community and former Editor-in-Chief of Star News Inc.